cs3org/OCM-API/IETF-RFC.md

 ##  Decision Table

-The following scenarios summarize the directional contract for code flow.
+The directional contract depends first on whether the share is strict.
-Scenarios 1-2 concern strict shares and depend on the Receiving Server's capabilities.
-Scenarios 3-4 concern non-strict shares and depend on the Sending Server's capabilities.
+For strict shares, the Receiving Server's advertised behavior determines whether the Sending Server can require code flow.
+For non-strict shares, the Sending Server's advertised behavior determines whether token exchange is available in addition to legacy access.

 1. If the Sending Server includes `must-exchange-token` in `protocol.webdav.requirements` and the Receiving Server exposes the